Eddie Reese: Coaching career

 After Reese graduated from Florida, he remained in Gainesville as a graduate assistant coach and earned his master's degree from Florida in 1965.
 Reese then coached and taught at Roswell High School in Roswell, New Mexico for one year (1965–1966), before returning to the University of Florida as an assistant coach for six seasons (1967–1972).

 Reese became the head coach of the Auburn Tigers swim team at Auburn University in Auburn, Alabama in 1972, leading the Tigers for six seasons (1973–1978).
 The Tigers were a team that had not qualified a single swimmer for the finals or consolation finals of the SEC championship meet during the previous season.
 After six seasons, Auburn had produced four consecutive top-ten showings at the NCAA championships, and in his final season at Auburn, the Tigers placed second in the SEC and NCAA championships, the highest finish in program history to that time.

 In 1978, Reese accepted the head coaching position for the Texas Longhorns men's swimming and diving team of the University of Texas in Austin, Texas.
 Since that time, his Longhorns team have won 15 National Collegiate Athletic Association (NCAA) team championships (1981, 1988, 1989, 1990, 1991, 1996, 2000, 2001, 2002, 2010, 2015, 2016, 2017, 2018, 2021), and he has been named CSCAA Coach of the Year eight times.
 Starting with his second year at Texas, his teams have won the conference championship every season (44 in a row as of 2023).
 Reese has coached numerous current and former world record holders.
 Some of his notable swimmers include Ian Crocker, Rick Carey, Brendan Hansen, Neil Walker, Ricky Berens, Josh Davis, Dave Walters, Garrett Weber-Gale, Eric Shanteau, Scott Spann, Aaron Peirsol, Jack Conger, Clark Smith, Townley Haas, Will Licon, Joseph Schooling, Drew Kibler, Caspar Corbeau, and Carson Foster.
 From to 1986 through 2016, Reese coached Texas with Associate Coach Kris Kubik, a former All American swimmer at North Carolina State who excelled in backstroke.
-Kubik also worked as a student coach with Reese between 1979-1981.
+Kubik also worked as a student coach with Reese between 1979 and 1981.